CaraMcAvinchey/stem-and-leaf-blog/README.md

 ## DATA MODEL
 <img width="484" alt="image" src="https://user-images.githubusercontent.com/97494262/209538748-6f3cdc41-16c5-43ab-94a8-2341239ffc78.png">

-- [X] C - Admin users can create blog posts, site users can create/register their own profile to interact with the posts.
+- [-] C - Admin users can create blog posts, site users can create/register their own profile to interact with the posts.
 - [X] R - Site users can open and read the plant blog posts and read comments from other users.
-- [X] U - Admin users can update blog posts content and plant care criteria (plant level, plant thirst, plant light).
+- [-] U - Admin users can update blog posts content and plant care criteria (plant level, plant thirst, plant light).
-- [X] D - Admin users can delete blog posts and approve/disaprove comments.
+- [-] D - Admin users can delete blog posts and approve/disaprove comments.

 <img width="477" alt="image" src="https://user-images.githubusercontent.com/97494262/209538824-f613791d-53b6-43e4-a305-f14a52026443.png">

-- [X] C - Site users can create their own comments on each blog post.
+- [X] C - Site users can create their own comments using a form on each blog post.
 - [X] R - Site users can read comments from other users.
-- [X] U - Site users are able to update/edit their comments.
+- [X] U - Site users are able to update/edit their comments using a form.
 - [X] D - Site users are able to delete their comments.

 ## TESTING